acabra85/introduction_programming_java/README.md

 The key aspects for running program are:

+__jre__: Stands for Java Runtime environment and contains all the files needed to run java software.

+__jdk__: Stands for Java Development Kit and contains all the classes needed to develop java software also includes the jre.

 __Java Classpath__: Is the path that defines where are the classes to be runned stored in.

 __java__: This command launches a class containing a method main with the following signature